 Thesis

 Crowder, Steven Louis.
+Black folk medicine in southern Appalachia.
 East Tennessee State University ProQuest Dissertations & Theses, 2001.
 1404092.